moritz-hl/sylowftl/README.md

 # Second Sylow Theorem in Naproche / ForTheL

 This repository contains files that can be interpreted as a proof of [Sylow's Second Theorem](https://en.wikipedia.org/wiki/Sylow_theorems) by [Naproche-SAD](https://github.com/Naproche/Naproche-SAD).
-The proof is based on a lecture held by Prof. Dr. Jan Schröer at the university of Bonn in 2019/20.
+The proof is based on a lecture held by Prof. Dr. Jan Schröer at the University of Bonn in 2019/20.

 <hr>